 Pharmacy Registration and Reporting

-All retail-setting Illinois pharmacies dispensing Schedule II-V controlled substances and or drugs of interest must submit data by the end of each business day.
+All retail-setting Illinois pharmacies dispensing Schedule II-V controlled substances or drugs of interest must submit data by the end of each business day.

 Dispensers that do not dispense controlled substances or drugs of interest may request a Data Submission Waiver.